TrueBlocks/trueblocks-docs/content/docs/prologue/how-can-i-get-the-index.md

 If you are using one of the `init` options, you may wish to know how 'fresh' your index is.

-We (that is, TrueBlocks) tries to publish the manifest frequently (weekly?), but you can always check.
+TrueBlocks tries to publish the manifest frequently (weekly?), but you can always check.
 The eventual goal of to publish the manifest each time a new chunk is produced (about two or three times a day).
 But this is `gas-expensive`, so we would need to secure funding for that process.
 We welcome donations, peers and alternative indexers to participate!.

 You can find the most [recent manifest here](https://etherscan.io/address/0xcfd7f3b24f3551741f922fd8c4381aa4e00fc8fd#readContract).
 (Open the `manifestHash` record.)